For months now, I have been living in dog adoption hell. I sure hope I’m not going to be a permanent resident.

 Still, I was not at all prepared for Stan’s death.
 He was in good health when I went away for Thanksgiving.
 And dead when I returned.
 It was the first time I had ever spent a minute in my house without him.

 My life with Stan began when I realized that Bob didn’t bark when people came into my yard.
 Only squirrels.
 I took some comfort in the fact that I was covered if a psycho dressed in a squirrel suit broke into my house, but I decided to bring in a backup line of defense.
 So I went to the pound and, in about fifteen seconds, plucked Stan off death row.
 He was the shyest, saddest-looking dog in a giant cage full of future dead guys.
 He also had a pair of ears on him that could have carried him airborne.

-Stan followed me everywhere, seeming to be operating with the mentality of someone who had either been abandoned or gotten badly lost and who was not going to make that mistake again.
+Stan followed me everywhere, seems to be operating with the mentality of someone who had either been abandoned or gotten badly lost and who was not going to make that mistake again.
 When I got into my pool to swim laps, he jumped in after me.
-From that point on he never let me out of his sight if he could help it.
+From that point on, he never let me out of his sight if he could help it.
 Day or night, even when I went into the bathroom, I could always count on the fact that Stan would be standing somewhere nearby, staring at me as though he felt something good was going to happen.
 This was his trademark.
-It always made me feel guilty because in most cases I knew damn well that nothing particularly good had been planned.
+It always made me feel guilty because, in most cases, I knew damn well that nothing particularly good had been planned.

-The next day on my way home from work I stopped by the animal shelter nearest to my home and met dozens of other dogs, all cute.
-All potentially mine.
+The next day on my way home from work, I stopped by the animal shelter nearest to my home and met dozens of other dogs, all cute.
+All potential mine.